Shake, Rattle & Roll III

-Shake, Rattle & Roll III is a 1991 Filipino horror anthology film and the third installment of the Shake, Rattle & Roll film series.
+Shake, Rattle & Roll III is a 1991 Filipino horror anthology film and the third installment of the Shake, Rattle & Roll film series, following the second film in 1990.
 It was directed by Peque Gallaga and Lore Reyes.
 The film was an entry at the 1991 Metro Manila Film Festival.
+The film consists of three stories: a mother tries to save her baby from a malevolent spirit haunting their new house; a young woman discovers her deceased sister has been brought back to life by a devil-worshipping cult; and a student inadvertently brings home a sea monster's egg from a beach trip.

 The "Yaya" episode was reimagined in the eighth installment.
 Its Undin monster has become an enduring icon of Filipino pop culture, cementing its place as unforgettable creatures in Philippine cinema.

 The fourth installment, Shake, Rattle & Roll IV, was released in 1992.

 Plot

 "Yaya"

 Tanya is a mother that has moved to a new house with her baby daughter, Jane.
 Everything is fine until a power outage occurs.
 Tanya, worried about Jane, decides to check on her daughter along with her mother, Lydia.
 She finds her housekeeper Virgie, who had been driven insane, hiding in a closet with Jane.
 Tanya grabs Jane but Virgie warns her that someone will take her baby.

 After Tanya sends Virgie away, an old spirit who had passed in the house watches her.
 Tanya hires a new nanny, Aida.
 When a strong wind blows into the house, Aida asks Tanya to see Jane.
 When they do, Aida tells Tanya that she can sense that there is an evil spirit in their house and the land that the house was built on was used as a sacrificial ground.
 Aida decides to leave and asks Tanya to do the same.
 If she refused, she advises her to close all the doors and windows, never let the spirit enter, and never leave Jane alone.

 That night, Tanya calls someone on the phone but the wind blows again.
 Tanya decides to open the door out of suspicion and is greeted by the spirit.
 As she tries to back up, the wind destroys the house's Christmas tree, explodes all the lights, and breaks everything.
 Suddenly, Tanya remembers Jane and runs to her room.
 As she tries to find portable light, the spirit appears in Jane's room, so Tanya decides to reason with her.
 When the spirit suddenly disappears, Tanya brings Jane with her to go back to Lydia's home.